rotencode/cartoon_android/Ops_GooglePlay.en.md

 # title

-    Comics Caricature Cartoon Face Picture Auto Maker
+    //Comics Caricature Cartoon Face Picture Auto Maker--过长 Comics Cartoon Face Maker

 # short describe

-    Did you bored with your head image for your facebook/twitter/snapchat/google+/wechat/QQ?
+    //Did you bored with your head image for your facebook/twitter/snapchat/google+/wechat/QQ?
 Want share your funny pictures with your friends?
 Comics caricature cartoon face picture auto maker is a free app which automatic help to convert your picture into a comics caricature cartoon picture, NO photoshop skill is needed.
 FULL automatic processed.

+    Automatic convert Picture into comics caricature cartoon,NO PS skill needed.